Generative AI-based data augmentation for improved bioacoustic classification in noisy environments: Methods

 \subsubsection{Denoising Diffusion Probabalistic Models (DDPM)}

 Diffusion models are another class of generative AI model that generate data by gradually transforming noise into structured samples.
 The models utilise a two-phase process, a forward diffusion process (adding noise to the data) and a reverse diffusion process, which undoes the forward process \cite{sohldickstein2015diffusion}.
 In the forward process, Gaussian noise is progressively added, $t$ times, to the data $x_0$ to produce a somewhat degraded image $x_t$, up to a maximum degradation $x_T$ for some $T$ which would be pure Gaussian noise.
 The reverse diffusion process uses a UNet model, a convolutional neural network architecture, to predict the noise that was added and produce a reconstruction $\tilde{x}_0$ of the original image from $x_t$, i.e. $\tilde{x}_0=x_t - \text{UNet}(x_t)$.
+During the image generation (inference) phase, some pure Gaussian noise, $x_T$, is generated and the predicted noise is successively subtracted one step at a time, to generate $\tilde{x}_0$, the final synthetic image.
 Figure~\ref{fig:add_noise} shows a schematic of the DDPM process.

 DDPMs are a specific type of diffusion model that formalises this noise-reduction process using a probabilistic framework \cite{https://arxiv.org/abs/2006.11239}.
 The training loop involves maximising the likelihood of reconstructing the data from its noisy counterpart.
 The timestep $t$ is also passed to the model allowing the model to learn the conditional probabilities at each step of the diffusion process (from $0$ to $T$), which enables it to denoise the data step by step in reverse.
-The UNet takes in the noisy image and outputs the predicted noise component.
+The UNet takes in the noisy image and outputs the predicted noise component, as in the above equation for $\tilde{x}_0$.
 The loss then compares actual and predicted noise.
 The model's ability to successively remove noise from input images results in high-fidelity images comparable or superior in quality to other generative models such as GANs.
 Diffusion models for data generation have seen wide application in medical imaging \cite{https://doi.org/10.48550/arXiv.2210.04133, https://doi.org/10.1016/j.imu.2024.101575}, music synthesis \cite{Smith2024teticio}, molecule design \cite{weiss2023guided}, and filling in missing or degraded parts of an image \cite{lugmayr2022repaintinpaintingusingdenoising}.

 Stable Diffusion models, originally known as Latent Diffusion Models, are similar in design to DDPMs, with the extra step of first encoding the images into a latent space, for example using an autoencoder \cite{rombach2022highresolutionimagesynthesislatent}.
 The images (in what is called pixel space) are transformed into the latent space, where the forward and reverse (probabalistic) diffusion processes are carried out, before being decoded back to the original image size in pixel space.
 Since the UNet is the more computationally intensive model, and it is run many (up to $T$) times during generation, it is much more efficient to carry out this step in the latent space than pixel space, allowing for faster generation and high-resolution outputs.